NA-MIC/ProjectWeek/PW35_2021_Virtual/Readme.md

 **Thursday**
 * 8am-10am - any other tutorials for First timers?
 * 10am-12noon Breakout Session1: AR/VR /Volume Rendering
-* 10am-12noon Breakout Session2: Brain Atlas Grant Annual Meeting
+* 10am-12noon Breakout Session2: An Open Science Approach to Atlases of the Human Brain Morphology
 * 12-1pm BREAK
 * 1-5pm: Work in Project Teams (Discord)